-Risk of burial: White cement may thicken or adhere to the walls of the confined space in which it is stored.
+Risk of burial: Cement can thicken or stick to the walls of the confined space where it is stored.
 Concrete can collapse, collapse or fall unexpectedly.

 To prevent burial or suffocation, do not enter confined spaces, such as silos, containers, bulk trucks, or other storage containers or vessels that store or contain cement without taking appropriate safety measures.